edent/Sercomm-API/README.md

     * `/img/media.sdp`

 #### RTP/RTSP
-The following cn be accessed via the `rtsp://` protocol.
+The following can be accessed via the `rtsp://` protocol.

 * Video and Audio
     * `/img/media.sav`